 Students are expected to complete core courses and qualifying examinations within the first two years in residence.

-5. Advisor and master’s committee: Students are expected to select an advisor by the end of their second term in residence.
-(The graduate director can serve as an interim advisor until one is selected.)
+Advisor and master’s committee: Students are expected to select an advisor by December 15th of their second term in residence. (the graduate director serves as advisor until one is selected)

 It is the objective of the anthropology department to produce doctors of philosophy of the highest quality.
 The Ph.D. requirements build upon the educational training and background gained through the completion of master’s requirements.
 Ph.D. students are expected to demonstrate outstanding quality in coursework.
 They must demonstrate that they are qualified to carry out a significant body of anthropological research.
 Once their proposal has been approved by their committee, they are expected to carry out the project and write a dissertation based on this research.